Nikon D7100 vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7100 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7100 and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Panasonic GH4 Manual.
+Further information on the features and operation of the D7100 and GH4 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D7100 or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.